Western University of Health Sciences: Academics

+Colleges

+Programs

 Through its nine colleges, WesternU offers 21 academic programs, each on a semester schedule.
 All programs at WesternU are post-baccalaureate and focused on a health sciences profession.
 All are accredited by the respective national accrediting body.
-The university itself is accredited by the Western Association of Schools and Colleges.
 Doctoral degrees include the Doctor of Osteopathic Medicine, Doctor of Dental Medicine, Doctor of Optometry, Doctor of Veterinary Medicine, Doctor of Pharmacy, Doctor of Nursing Practice, Doctor of Physical Therapy, and Doctor of Podiatric Medicine.
 Several Master of Science (MS) programs are also offered in Pharmaceutical Sciences, Health Sciences, Physician Assistant Studies, Nursing, Biomedical Sciences, and Medical Sciences.
 A Master of Science in Health Professions Education is offered to provide educational skills to health professionals interested in teaching.
 Two distance education programs are offered: the Doctor of Nursing Practice (DNP) and Master of Science Nursing (MSN).
 All other programs are traditional on-campus programs.
 Further Colleges and Programs are in consideration.

+Rankings

-According to U.S. News & World Report Best Colleges Ranking, of the 188 medical schools evaluated, Western University of Health Sciences is ranked as the 93rd-123rd best medical school in the United States, in terms of both Research and Primary Care.
+In 2024, U.S. News & World Report ranked Western University of Health Sciences as 117th in Best Medical Schools: Research and tied as 50th in Best Medical Schools: Primary Care out of 193 ranked Best Medical Schools in the United States.